COSI: Space

 When the south end of COSI's building was closed due to lost levies in 2004, the Space exhibit was relocated from Level 2 to an empty gallery on Level 1.
-In 2012, that area become Energy Explorers, necessitating yet another location switch.
-Some of the Space exhibit's displays moved to the Mezzanine Level while much remained in storage.
+In 2012, that area became Energy Explorers, necessitating yet another location switch.
+Some of the Space exhibits' displays moved to the Mezzanine Level while much remained in storage.
 With the re-opening of COSI's Planetarium in November 2014, the location of Space on the Mezzanine leading toward the Planetarium's lobby was reinforced by the return and refurbishment of the rest of Space's exhibits.
 However, Space remains the only one of COSI's seven learning worlds to not have its own dedicated, theatrical, immersive atrium, instead being located on the bright Mezzanine bridge.
 The original home of Space is now Gallery 3, available for traveling exhibits and special event rentals.
 Gallery 3 still contains the Galaxy Theater, fittingly still painted with murals of planets and stars leftover from its time as a live theater for Space.